On endomorphism algebras of silting complexes over hereditary abelian categories: Idempotent quotients for several classes of algebras

-The following is well-known. \begin{lemma} Let $A$ be a finite-dimensional $k$-algebra, $I$ an ideal of $A$ and $B = A/I$, then the following properties hold. \begin{enumerate} \item $\mod B$ can be viewed as a subcategory of $\mod A$.
-In particular, a $B$-module is indecomposable if and only if it is an indecomposable $A$-module. \item $\mod B$ is closed under factor modules, submodules, kernels and cokernels in $\mod A$. \item Given a morphism $f : X \to Y$ in $\mod B$, then $f$ is monomorphic (resp. epimorphic) in $\mod B$ if and only if it is monomorphic (resp. epimorphic) in $\mod A$. \item A sequence $0 \to X \to Y \to Z \to 0$ in $\mod B$ is exact if and only if it is exact when viewed as a sequence in $\mod A$. \end{enumerate} \end{lemma}
+Statement (4) follows from (3) by the duality $\Ext_A^1(X, Y) \cong \Ext_{A^{\text{op}}}^1(\Du(Y), \Du(X)$, which holds for any $X, Y \in \mod A$. \end{proof} The following is well-known. \begin{lemma} Let $A$ be a finite-dimensional $k$-algebra, $I$ an ideal of $A$ and $B = A/I$, then the following properties hold. \begin{enumerate} \item The category $\mod B$ is identified with a full subcategory of $\mod A$ consisting of modules annihilated by $I$.
+In particular, a $B$-module is indecomposable if and only if it is indecomposable as an $A$-module. \item $\mod B$ is closed under taking factor modules, submodules, kernels and cokernels in $\mod A$. \item A morphism $f : X \to Y$ in $\mod B$ is a monomorphism (resp. epimorphism) if and only if it is a monomorphism (resp. epimorphism) when regarded as a morphism in $\mod A$. \item A sequence $0 \to X \to Y \to Z \to 0$ of $B$-modules is exact in $\mod B$ if and only if it is exact in $\mod A$. \end{enumerate} \end{lemma}